-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Reception Marvellous Me Dark Nights and Exploring maps Outdoor Adventures Understanding Describe the immediate Celebration Lights Draw information from a s simple map.
-Recognise some Explore the wider communit y and develop simple the World ELG environment using Understand some knowledge from important processes and environments that are different from the one in which they live.
-Explore the natural world around them. navigation skills through orienting. observation, discussion, changes in the natural stories, non-fiction texts world around them, and maps. including the seasons.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Reception Marvellous Me Understanding Describe the immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps. the World ELG Dark Nights and Celebration Lights Understand some important processes and changes in the natural world around them, including the seasons.
+Exploring maps Draw information from a simple map.
+Recognise some environments that are different from the one in which they live.
+Explore the natural world around them.
+Outdoor Adventures Explore the wider community and develop simple navigation skills through orienting.
 Year 1 What is it like here?
-What is the weather like in the UK?
-What is it like to live in Shan ghai?
-Locating where they live on an aerial photograph, nd cities that make up the Using a world map to start recognising continents, recognising features within a local context.
-Creating UK, keeping a daily weath - oceans and countries outside the UK with a focus on maps using classroom objects before drawing simple more about hot and cold places in the UK.
+What is the weather like in n the UK?
+What is it like to live in Shanghai?
+Locating where they live on an aerial photograph, Looking at the countries and cities that make up the Using a world map to start recognising continents, recognising features within a local context.
+Creating UK, keeping a daily weather record and finding out oceans and countries outside the UK with a focus on maps using classroom objects before drawing simple more about hot and cold places in the UK.
 China.
 Children identify physical features of Shanghai maps of the school grounds.
-Following simple routes using aerial photographs and maps befor human features, through exploring land- around the school grounds and carrying out an enquiry as to how their playground can be improved. compare the human and physical features to features in the local area a using data collected through Year 2 Would you like to live in a hot or cold place?
-Why is our world wonder What is it like to live by the coast?
-Introducing children to the basic concept of climate s wonders, the names and Naming and locating continents and oceans of the zones and mapping out hot and cold places globally. ceans and considering what world while revisiting countries and cities of the UK and Looking at features in the North and South Poles and is unique about the local area. surrounding seas.
-Children lo Kenya.
-Comparing weather and features in the local features of the Jurassic Coast area.
-Learning the four compass points.
-Learning the interacted with this, includin g land use and tourism. names and locating the cor Mathe Burne in the Automati - 7 Year 3 Why do people live near volcanoes?
-Who lives in the Antarctica?
-Are all settlements the same •• Children learn that the Earth is constructed in layers, Learning about how latitude and longitude link to Exploring different types of s and the crust is divided into tectonic plates.
-They study climate and the physical and human features of polar regions with links to the explorer, Shackleton. the difference between urba the formation and distribution of mountains, volcanoes describe the different humar and earthquakes and use Mount Etna to identify how human interaction shapes a volcanic landscape. their local area and make land use comparisons with numan interaction shapes a voicanic landscape.
-New Delhi.
+Following simple routes using aerial photographs and maps before identifying around the school grounds and carrying out an enquiry human features, through exploring land-use.
+They as to how their playground can be improved. compare the human and physical features of Shanghai to features in the local area and make a simple map using data collected through fieldwork.
+Year 2 Would you like to live in a h Why is our world wonder What is it like to live by the coast?
+Introducing children to the basic concept of climate Learning about the world's wonders, the names and Naming and locating continents and oceans of the zones and mapping out hot eans and considering what ries and cities of the UK and Looking at features in the N is unique about the local a rea. surrounding seas.
+Children • • Kenya.
+Comparing weather features of the Jurassic Coas area.
+Learning the four com interacted with this, including ng land use and tourism.
+V2 names and locating the con Miles Bassin Alex Antonoxis - 2 Are all settlements the same?
+Year 3 Why do people live near vol Who lives in the Antarctic Children learn that the Earth • Learning about how latitud Exploring different types of and the crust is divided into climate and the physical a · the difference between urba the formation and distribution regions with links to the ex piorer, Snackieton. describe the different huma • • and earthquakes and use Mo • their local area and make la New Delhi. nd use comparisons with human interaction shapes a voicanic ianoscape. new Deini.